AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/asuswrt-merlin.md

 :::info System requirements

 1. AdGuard VPN CLI requires at least 22 MB of free storage space on your router’s disk or external USB after installing necessary packages.
-2. **Asuswrt-Merlin Firmware**: Make sure your router is running the Asuswrt-Merlin firmware.
+2. **Asuswrt-Merlin firmware**: Make sure your router is running the Asuswrt-Merlin firmware.
-3. **USB Drive**: A USB drive formatted with a native Linux file system (ext2, ext3, or ext4).
+3. **USB drive**: A USB drive formatted in a native Linux file system (ext2, ext3, or ext4).
 We will go through the formatting process in this guide.

 :::